aruntom/airline-ranking/README.md

 ### RANKING

-Based on the score, below are our ranking of Carriers, to and from Texas, Operated during Jan 2017.
+Based on the score, below are our ranking (quality of service) of Carriers, to and from Texas, Operated during Jan 2017.

 - 1. Southwest Airlines Co.
 - 2. United Air Lines Inc.